JoeRothwell/pcpr2/README.md

-# The Principal Component Partial R-squared method
+# The Principal Component Partial R-squared method <br /> (PC-PR2)
-# (PC-PR2)

 #### Background

 The PC-PR2 is a statistical method, developed by Fages *et al*.
-(2014) (1, 2), used to investigate sources of variability in metabolomics or other omics data.
+(1), used to investigate sources of variability in metabolomics or other omics data (1,2).
 It combines features of principal component and multivariable linear regression analyses.
 The input is a complete X-matrix of omics data and a corresponding set of descriptive Y-data (subject metadata).
 The output is the proportion of variation in the omics data attributed to each Y-variable, expressed as Rpartial2.

 Test data, consisting of a sample of a transcriptomics dataset, is also included.
 This consists of five descriptive variables for the 124 subjects (two categorical, three numeric) and 3000 corresponding transcriptomics intensities.